UAVmatrix/uavcast-pro-docs/docs/hardware.md

 The big advantages being that the connection time is very fast and hassle free.
 A HiLink modem uses a web browser to access the modem settings.

-It acts more or less like a plug and play modem, you don't need to configure any parameters in UAVcast-Pro or Raspberry Pi.
+It acts more or less like a plug and play modem, you don't need to configure any parameters in uavcast or Raspberry Pi.

 **HiLink Disadvantages**